epics-containers/usb-remote/docs/how-to/new_raspi.md

     echo "local:$(echo local | openssl passwd -6 -stdin)" | sudo tee userconf.txt
     ```

-1. If you need a static IP address for wired ethernet, edit `firmware/cmdline.txt`.
+1. If you need a static IP address for wired ethernet, edit `cmdline.txt`.
     ```bash
     sudo vim /boot/cmdline.txt
     # add " ip=<your_static_ip_address>" at the end of the single line in the file.